mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

 The `droplevels` function will remove any unused levels

-    dat<-droplevels(dat)
+    dat <- droplevels(dat)
     levels(dat$Gender)

-### Manipulating Data
+## 6. Manipulating Data

-Now let's perform some common mathematical operations to learn about our inflammation data.
+Now let's perform some common mathematical operations to learn about our aneurysm data.
-When analyzing data we often want to look at partial statistics, such as the maximum value per patient or the average value per eye.
+When analyzing data we often want to look at partial statistics, such as the maximum value per patient or the average number of aneurysms per eye.
+Look at the your data

+    head(dat)

+The columns `Aneurisms_q1`-`Aneurisms_q4` are total number of aneurysms for both eyes in four different regions of the eye.

+Let's find the region with the maximum number of aneurysms for patient 1 (row 1).
 One way to do this is to select the data we want to create a new temporary data frame, and then perform the calculation on this subset:

     # first row, columns 6 to 9
     patient_1 <- dat[1, 6:9]